-A few years ago America was a great place for Tier Point runs because flights under 2000 miles earned 60 tier points and those over 2000 miles earned 210 tier points.
-This was in line with First class earnings, but the equivalent to business class prices in Europe because American sold their classes as First and Economy as opposed to Business and Economy.
-This is now changed, and those flights earn 40 and 140 tier points respectively.
+A few years ago, America was an excellent place for Tier Point runs because flights under 2000 miles earned 60 tier points and those over 2000 earned 210 tier points.
+This was in line with First class earnings but the equivalent to business class prices in Europe because American sold their classes as First and Economy as opposed to Business and Economy.
+This is now changed; those flights earn 40 and 140 tier points, respectively.

 There are a couple of exceptions to this, where American fly three class aircraft between city pairs which are over 2000 miles apart.
 This includes New York to Los Angeles and San Francisco using their Airbus 321 Transcontinental aircraft.
 They also fly between Miami and Los Angeles on a 777.